Sonata Arctica's keyboard gear info

 Tavastia 2001 picture by Juha Piensalmi [5]

-Judging from sounds a Triton was used again on Winterhearts Guid.
-Jens Johansson's played leads on four songs of which sound is from Roland JV-1080.
+Judging from sounds a Triton was used again on Winterheart's Guild.
+Jens Johansson played leads on four songs of which sound is from Roland JV-1080.

 Henrik Klingenberg joined the band for the tour Winterheart's Guild and used live a Korg Triton[6] and a red Roland AX-1 keytar that was partially taped black [7].
 He also had a rack with Alesis Quadraverb multi effect and Kurzweil 2500R [8].